 The Talybont Social Centre is a free-to-use social space in Talybont for students to use.
 It is located near Talybont North, right next to the Gym and Sports Hall.
 It is open 24/7.
 You can go there to study as there are cubicles, tables, and couches that are suitable for individual and group study.
 You can also go there to hang out with your friends as there is a ping pong table with rackets and balls to play with – this is free to use.
 There is also a billiards pool table – you need two £1 coins to play.

-We, the Residence Life Team, are based there every day of the week; Mon-Fri: 6pm-9pm and Sat-Sun: 1pm-8pm.
-You can come chat to us, attend one of our events, or help yourself to free tea, coffee, and biscuits at our Coffee Lounge that runs Mon-Wed.
-Or you can grab some friends and come to our Netflix Night on Thursdays to watch whatever you want on our big screen projector!
+We, the Residence Life Team, are based there most days of the week; Mon-Thurs: 6pm-9pm and Sat: 7pm-10pm.
+You can come chat to us, attend one of our events, or help yourself to free tea, coffee, and biscuits at our Coffee Lounge that runs Mon-Thurs.
+Or you can grab some friends and come to our Netflix Night on Saturdays to watch whatever you want on our big screen projector!

-*To enter the Talybont social centre, you need to scan your student ID (the one with you picture) against the card scanner outside the door.
+*To enter the Talybont social centre, you need to scan your student ID (the one with your picture) against the card scanner outside the door.
 Residence and room cards do not work.